 Halloa!
-I fear this box may never provide a description which could ever really satisify the definition of description.
+I fear this box may never provide a description that could ever truly satisify the definition of description.

 In saying that, I'm 26, from Liverpool, with a passion for Liverpool FC, history, and Star Trek.
 Ahem.